 - 1. Stem cells are cells that are able to self-renew and develop into different types of cells within the body. - 2.
-Tuberculosis is an infectious lung disease caused by the bacterium Mycobacterium tuberculosis. - 3.
-Malaria is a disease caused by the Plasmodium protozoa, which is transmitted to humans via mosquitos. - 4.
-Pheromones are a series of chemicals that are used for communication between members of the same species. - 5.
-Kangaroos, opossums, and wombats belong to a group of mammals called marsupials. - 6.
-Mitosis is a form of cellular division that yields two identical daughter cells. - 7.
-Blood cells are produced by the bone marrow, which is a spongy tissue located in the center of the bone cavity. - 8.
-"Cold-blooded" animals are animals whose body temperatures are dependent on their external environments, as they cannot generate internal body heat on their own. - 9.
-Taxonomy is the biological study that deals with the defining and classification of organisms. - 10.
+Polymerase chain reaction is a technique used to make rapid copies of DNA segments. - 3.
+Tuberculosis is an infectious lung disease caused by the bacterium Mycobacterium tuberculosis. - 4.
+Malaria is a disease caused by the Plasmodium protozoa, which is transmitted to humans via mosquitos. - 5.
+Pheromones are a series of chemicals that are used for communication between members of the same species. - 6.
+Kangaroos, opossums, and wombats belong to a group of mammals called marsupials. - 7.
+Mitosis is a form of cellular division that yields two identical daughter cells. - 8.
+Blood cells are produced by the bone marrow, which is a spongy tissue located in the center of the bone cavity. - 9.
+"Cold-blooded" animals are animals whose body temperatures are dependent on their external environments, as they cannot generate internal body heat on their own. - 10.
+Taxonomy is the biological study that deals with the defining and classification of organisms. - 11.
+Australopithecus is a genus of early hominins that lived during the Pliocene and Early Pleistocene; they are the closest known relatives of the Homo genus. - 12.
 Unlike eukaryotes, prokaryotes lack a nucleus and other membrane-bound organelles.